For 1 in 6 seniors in the U.S., hunger is a real struggle.

 - Department of Erie County Senior Services – Buffalo, NY

 - Elder Law of Michigan – Lansing, MI

-- Food Bank of Central & Eastern North Carolina – Raleigh, NC
+- Food Bank of Central and Eastern North Carolina – Raleigh, NC

-- Human Resource Development Council, IX – Bozeman, MT
+- Human Resources Development Council of District IX, Inc. – Bozeman, MT

 - Korean Women’s Association – Tacoma, WA